island-is/handbook/docs/api-design-guide/implementation/documentation.md

 **Note** - To be able to register a **REST** service to *Viskuausan* the service **MUST** provide a [OPENAPI 3] service description.
-Here you can see an [example] about such description.
+Here you can see an [example] about a such description.

 ## Consider using markdown
 Markdown is recommended, but not required when writing documentation about an